 Provided below is an itemized statement of the Guaranteed Maximum Price organized by trade categories, allowances, contingencies, alternates, the Design-Builder’s Fee, and other items that comprise the Guaranteed Maximum Price, including Design Services to be performed after execution of the Design-Build Amendment and Early Release Work.

 (Provide itemized statement below or reference an attachment.)

+See attachment A for itemized breakout.

 § B.1.4.3.3 Alternates

 § B.1.4.3.3.1 Alternates, if any, included in the Guaranteed Maximum Price: